Exercise and Hypertension

 Immediate Effects of Aerobic Exercise on Blood Pressure

 During aerobic exercise, heart rate increases dramatically, but blood pressure typically remains fairly stable.
-And, when aerobic exercise ends abruptly, say, after a long run, blood pressure can drop noticeably.
+However, when aerobic exercise ends abruptly, say, after a long run, blood pressure can drop noticeably.
 This is thought to be due to pooling of blood in the legs (ie., less blood return to the heart).
 This explains why some runners feel light-headed right after the end of a hard run.

 If this happens to you, here are some suggestions: